 - For same-sex couples, as for opposite-sex couples, parietals visits are for privacy and not for sexual intimacy;

-- Because coming out can be very difficult, the school will not require gay and lesbian students to out themselves to house parents;
+- Because coming out can be very difficult, the school will not require gay and lesbian students to out themselves to house faculty;

-- At the same time, Concord Academy encourages LGBTQ students to be open and honest with their house parents as soon as they feel comfortable doing so.
+- At the same time, Concord Academy encourages LGBTQ students to be open and honest with their house faculty as soon as they feel comfortable doing so.

 Students who violate the same-sex parietal guidelines will receive the same treatment as those who violate opposite-sex parietals.